 - A rat study showed that Vitamin B5 increased adrenal sensitivity to ACTH (9)

-Managing stress and supporting the HPA axis are important components of keeping blood sugar stable.
+Managing stress and supporting the HPA axis are important components balancing cortisol and hypoglycemia.
 Because hypoglycemia and HPA axis dysregulation can work together to create a vicious cycle, it's important to work with a functional medicine practitioner who can evaluate whether these issues underlie symptoms you are experiencing.

 In addition, chronic stress has been shown to increase vulnerability to many physical and psychiatric health conditions including clinical depression (10), acquired immunodeficiency syndrome (AIDS) (11) and coronary heart disease (12).
 For these reasons, and others not listed here, managing stress and maintaining a healthy stress response appears to be critical to many areas of health.